Subpoena duces tecum: Failure to produce documents

-A continuance (a rescheduling of a court hearing at a later date) of a civil action may be granted due to the absence of documents or papers.
+In the United States, a continuance (a rescheduling of a court hearing to a later date) of a civil action may be granted due to the absence of documents or papers.
 The party failing to produce the documents requested by a subpoena duces tecum must show good reason why there was a failure to do so.
 Acceptable explanations have included loss or destruction of papers, or an agreement to use copies.
 The party seeking the continuance must show that the absence of the documents is not because of the negligence of their own, or of the attorney of record.

 Similarly, a continuance may be granted in a criminal case if there is good reason documents pertinent to the case could not be produced at the time of trial.
 For example, a continuance should be granted for failure to produce a transcript of testimony given at a previous trial.
 In general, it is reversible error to proceed with a criminal trial in the absence of a previous trial transcript, when such contains pertinent information that should have been considered in the new trial.
 In these cases, a continuance is the usual remedy.

-A party's failure to produce subpoenaed evidence, where the evidence is under their control, may support a request to a finder of fact for an inference that the evidence would have been unfavorable to them.